Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/assignment/hardware_instruction.rst

 You should already be familiar with the project task through your work in simulation.
 As a group, you will now fine-tune the best solution to fly a real quadrotor through gates.
 You should keep in mind that the sensor signals on the actual drone are noisy and less accurate than in simulation, we recommend starting slow.
+You may furthermore tune your PID control gains in the Crazyflie framework to achieve better performance.

 Learning objectives
 -------------------